The VMware Knowledge Base provides support solutions, error messages and troubleshooting guides

 - Add additional disk(s) to the virtual machines in the new vApp to ensure that you have at least 110% of the source data storage size available.
 Be aware that UI virtual machine comes with 120 GB and the Analytics virtual machine comes with 200 GB data disk sizes by default.

-- Log into the virtual machine console or
+- Log into the UI virtual machine on the new vApp console or

 - Validate the networking of the UI virtual machine: